Story by Tor Pinney Back to List of Tor's Tales

 © 1990 Tor Pinney - All Rights Reserved

 No sooner did we clear the outer jetty than we discovered the swell.
 We could hardly ignore it, for Sparrow immediately began the long, exaggerated roll that is the inevitable result of big, quartering seas.
-Like today's wind, the swell came from the northwest.
-But this was no local, wind-generated sea.
+Like today's wind, the swell came from the northwest, but this was no local, wind-generated sea.
 This was a far-ranging ground swell, born of distant gales, way out of proportion to the 12-15 knot breeze that wafted us southward.

 What to do?
 It took me several long seconds to even begin devising a plan of action: 1) Stop the boat.
 2) Get the dinghy righted.
 3) Get her bailed out.
 OK, go!